3 Must-Knows for How to Pray Effectively

 3. Do You Pray to Seek Understanding of God’s Will and to Stand Witness for Him?

 Sometimes in our lives we encounter issues that aren’t in line with our notions, like problems at work or in the home, or we may even be faced with some sort of catastrophe.
 When these things occur, most of us ask God to take away these unpleasant environments and give us peace and happiness.
 Even if we work hard or even give up our relationships and our jobs to serve God, if we encounter something like a major illness we’re unable to calm ourselves and seek God’s will, and pray that we may stand witness and satisfy God.
 Instead, we pray to God, begging for Him to heal our sickness so that we can be free of the torment of illness as soon as possible.
 When God accedes to our request, we thank and praise Him, but when He does not make us well, we are disheartened and disappointed in God; we live within negativity, complaining about Him and we may even have the urge to toss our efforts for Him out the window.
 We can see from this that we are too enamored of our own fleshly interests; in our hearts we do not love or wish to satisfy God.
 We often make unreasonable requests in our prayers, making demands of Him in selfish and despicable ways to have Him do things according to what we want.
 We absolutely do not worship the Creator from the proper position of created beings.
 Why would God heed such prayers?
 Then how should we pray so we are in line with God’s will?
 His words direct us onto that path: “When you encounter difficulties, hurry up and pray to God: ‘O God!
 I wish to satisfy You, I wish to endure the final hardship to satisfy Your heart, and regardless of how great the setbacks I encounter, still I must satisfy You.
 Even if I have to give up my whole life, still I must satisfy You!’
 With this resolve, when you pray thus you will be able to stand firm in your testimony” (“Only Loving God Is Truly Believing in God”).
 “You hurt inside, and your suffering has reached a certain point, yet you are still willing to come before God and pray, saying: ‘O God!
 I cannot leave You.
-Although there is darkness within me, I wish to satisfy You; You know my heart, and I would that You invest more of Your love within me’” (“Only by Experiencing Refinement Can Man Truly Love God”).
+Although there is darkness within me, I wish to satisfy You; You know my heart, and I would that You invest more of Your love within me’” (“Only by Experiencing Refinement Can Man Possess True Love”).